Long COVID: Symptoms, risk factors, and treatment options explained

 - Constipation

-- Psychological:
+Psychological:

 - Anxiety and depression

-- Other:
+Other:

 How is long COVID diagnosed?

 Long COVID is diagnosed through an examination of the patient's medical history, the persistence of symptoms lasting four weeks or more after recovering from COVID-19, and the exclusion of alternative medical conditions, given that no specific diagnostic test exists for this condition.
-The diagnostic process encompasses several essential steps:- Medical history evaluation: The doctor will conduct a thorough review of the patient's COVID-19 history, which includes assessing the severity of the infection, the symptoms experienced, and the treatments administered.
+The diagnostic process encompasses several essential steps:- Medical history evaluation: The medical practitioner will conduct a thorough review of the patient's COVID-19 history, which includes assessing the severity of the infection, the symptoms experienced, and the treatments administered.
 It is important to note that long COVID may occur even following mild or asymptomatic infections.

 - Assessment of symptoms: The presence of symptoms such as fatigue, cognitive impairment, shortness of breath, joint pain, or palpitations, will be carefully evaluated.